lgehu/ecg_sensor/README.md

 Read input channel + process data + send the data, takes up to 5 ms. Thus, data with higher sample rate will not be processed.
 In case picks are detected, they will be seen as closer because less data are sampled.
 The current solution is to enable the trigger to send less data on the UART and give more MCU time for processing data.

-To improve sample rate would be to parallelized the 3 steps defined above and add a queue to send data on the UART interruption.
+To improve the sample rate, we could parallelized the 3 steps defined above and add a queue to send data on the UART interruption.

 ## PREREQUISITES (Linux) ##
 You will need Alire, st-flash, python3 and the right toolchain for Ada (gnat-arm-elf).